sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-12-Spring Boot JUnit with Mockito.md

   first_name: ''
   last_name: ''
 ---
-There are cases when you want to write test cases for your method, but the method itslef usage some other method or service, in these scenarios we try to skip the inner methods call or service by mocking it up.
+There are cases when you want to write test cases for your method, but the method itself usage some other method or service, in these scenarios we try to skip the inner methods call or service by mocking it up.

 Mockito is very famous mocking api.
 With this you can mock any object and just focus on testing of your method only.